SmithWillSuffice/ohanga-pai/content/blog/80_the_legs_of_pegs.md

 public purpose at a decent living wage, then you are no longer begging for private sector employment, and you've undone Capitalism.

+A relatively painless procedure that the physician need not even issue a sticking plaster for.

 You can still work for a boss if you like, many will, but it is now more voluntary.
 The private firm has to make things pretty nice for you to hire you out of the public sector during your 9am to 5pm.
 Although, if public